stuvie/devops/README.md

 ```
 When complete, you can configure nginx, prometheus, etc.

+## Moving to Ansible

-## Modify ansible.cfg and inventory
+### Modify ansible.cfg and inventory

 Modify the `inventory` file to suit your environment.
-Change the names to your liking and the IPs to the addresses of your Raspberry Pis.
+Change the hostnames to your liking.

 If your SSH user on the Raspberry Pis are not the Raspbian default `pi` user modify `remote_user` in the `ansible.cfg`.

-## Confirm Ansible is working with your Raspberry Pis:
+### Confirm ansible is working with your servers

 ```
 ansible -m ping all
+ansible -m ping master
 ```

-## Deploy, Deploy, Deploy
+### Deploy Tools and Toys

 ```
+ansible-playbook common.yml
+ansible-playbook toys.yml
-ansible-playbook admin.yml
+ansible-playbook debug.yml
 ```

-### todo
+## Todo

-* move scripts to ansible
+* expand ansible playbooks
-* improve error handling in scripts (check args)
+* nginx ssl config should use template
 * add support for other operating systems
-* nginx config
-* monitoring tools config
+* monitoring tools configuration